Network Requirements

 (Optional) Salesforce -> GRAX

 Lightning Web Components and Embedded Pages are all driven by Salesforce-to-GRAX traffic.
 Salesforce publishes their global IP ranges.
-Allow, at a minimum, the IP ranges for your Salesforce instance region to access the GRAX app API.
+Allow, at a minimum, the IP ranges for your Salesforce instance region to access the GRAX Application API.

-External Network Connections
+Independent Network Connections

 GRAX HQ -> Salesforce

 GRAX HQ's static egress IPs appear in the Integration User's login history after connecting the app to Salesforce due to the nature of the GRAX OAuth process.
-Please add 3.232.229.75 to your whitelist/allowlist addresses on the Integration User's profile to allow the GRAX app to connect to your org.
+Please add 3.232.229.75 to your whitelist/allowlist addresses on the Integration User's profile to allow the GRAX Application to connect to your org.
 In addition, you need to add the static IP addresses for each of your specific environments to ensure there are no IP restrictions.